xsf/xmpp.org/content/blog/2022-03-05_newsletter.md

 [Dino 0.3 has been released](https://dino.im/blog/2022/02/dino-0.3-release/): Video calls and conferences - encrypted and peer-to-peer.
 Dino now supports calls between two or more people!

-[Gajim development news](https://gajim.org/post/2022-02-24-development-news-february/): February brought a unified Groupchat Details window, which offers all the configuration knobs you need.
+[Gajim development news](https://gajim.org/post/2022-02-24-development-news-february/): February brought a unified group chat details window, which offers all the configuration knobs you need.
 Also this month: less memory leaks and improved OMEMO QR codes.

 Monal had a [successful funding campaign](https://monal.im/blog/funding-campaign-mac-mini-for-faster-monal-development/) for a build server, which will significantly reduce build time.
 [Further insights into Monal development](https://monal.im/blog/insights-into-monal-development/): Monal will drop support for iOS 12 and 13, and for macOS Catalina.
 Monal's team is searching for a SwiftUI developer, and they need help with building a new and simplified website.